 Detailed study of the formation of Spanish sounds and intonation.
-Particular stress will be given to the problems English-speaking students face in acquiring an authentic pronunciation of Spanish.
-Prerequisite: Major in Spanish or consent of instructor.
+Particular stress given to the problems English-speaking students face in acquiring an authentic pronunciation of Spanish.
+Prerequisite: major in Spanish.
 Three units.

 3101.
 Survey of Spanish Literature: Middle Ages and Early Renaissance